Welcome to sexual health Northern Ireland

 Worried right now?

-If you have had unprotected sex, you may have put yourself at risk of a sexually transmitted infection (STI).
+If you have had unprotected sex, you may be at risk of a sexually transmitted infection.
 For example, you may not have used a condom or it may have split or come off.
 If this has happened, there is help and support available throughout Northern Ireland including: